EFS-OpenSource/Thetis/docs/source/configuration.rst

        revision: "r1"

-   # examination task.
+   # Examination task.
 Can be one of: "classification" (binary/multi-class classification),
-   # "detection" (image-based object detection)
+   # "detection" (image-based object detection) or "regression"
    task: "classification"

-   # language of the final report.
+   # Language of the final report.
 Can be one of: "en", "de"
    language: "en"

+   # Task-specific settings.
+Required and available fields depend on the selected task.
+   task_settings:

-   # list of distinct classes that can occur within the data set
+     # List of distinct classes that can occur within the data set (can only be set for classification or
+     # object detection).
+If specified then this parameter cannot be empty.
      distinct_classes: ["no person", "person"]

-   # in binary classification (when 'distinct_classes' has length of 2), you must specify a positive label out of
+     # In binary classification (when 'distinct_classes' has length of 2), you must specify a positive label out of
      # the list of available classes.
 This is important since you only give a single "confidence" for each prediction,
-   # targeting the probability of the positive class
+     # targeting the probability of the positive class.
+May only be specified for binary classification.
      binary_positive_label: "person"

-   # you can specify some general settings here (atm only detection-specific settings)
-   task_settings:

-     # bounding-box format.
+     # Bounding-box format.
 Can be one of: "xyxy" (xmin, ymin, xmax, ymax), "xywh" (xmin, ymin, width, height),
      # or "cxcywh" (center x, center y, width, height).
      detection_bbox_format: "xyxy"

-     # list with IoU scores used for object detection evaluation
+     # List with IoU scores used for object detection evaluation
      # Note: the IoU score "0.5" is always active for the evaluation.
 You can specify more IoU scores if you want
      detection_bbox_ious: [0.75]

+     # String with bounding box matching strategy.
+Must be one of: "exclusive", "max".
+     detection_bbox_matching: "exclusive"

-     # set to true if the bounding boxes are also inferred with a separate variance score (currently not supported)
+     # Set to true if the bounding boxes are also inferred with a separate variance score (currently not supported)
      detection_bbox_probabilistic: false

-     # in detection mode, it is possible to set a confidence threshold
+     # In detection mode, it is possible to set a confidence threshold
      # to discard blurry predictions with low confidence
      detection_confidence_thr: 0.2

+     # In detection mode it is possible to specify tolerance zone outside image bounds within which clipping is applied.
+The boxes within these zones are
+     # clipped to the image dimensions.
+For boxes outside the specified tolerance, an error is raised instead.
+     detection_bbox_clipping: 20%

-   # settings for the data evaluation routine
+   # Settings for the data evaluation routine
    data_evaluation:
      examine: true

-   # settings for the AI baseline performance evaluation (which should be always performed!)
+   # Settings for the AI baseline performance evaluation (which should be always performed!)
    performance:
      examine: true

-   # settings for the evaluation of confidence calibration
+   # Settings for the evaluation of confidence calibration
    uncertainty:
      examine: true

-     # number of bins used for ECE calculation, required for classification and detection evaluation
+     # Number of bins used for ECE calculation, required for classification and detection evaluation
      ece_bins : 20

-     # during ECE/D-ECE computation, bins with a number of samples less than this threshold are ignored
+     # During ECE/D-ECE computation, bins with a number of samples less than this threshold are ignored
-     # required for classification and detection evaluation
+     # Required for classification and detection evaluation
      ece_sample_threshold: 10

-     # number of bins used for D-ECE calculation (object detection), required for detection evaluation
+     # Number of bins used for D-ECE calculation (object detection), required for detection evaluation
      dece_bins: 5

-   # settings for the evaluation of model fairness
+   # Settings for the evaluation of model fairness
    fairness:
      examine: true

-     # specify sensitive attributes that are used for fairness evaluation.
+     # Specify sensitive attributes that are used for fairness evaluation.
 For each of these attributes,
      # you need to specify the classes for which the attributes are actually valid (out of the labels
      # within 'distinct_classes' list).
-You can also type "all" to mark validity for all classes.
+You can also leave it empty or type "all" to mark validity for all classes.
+     sensitive_attributes:
        gender: ["no person", "person"]
        age: "all"

 General Application Settings